mohamed-zein/k8-beginners-course/unit06-k8s-concepts-pods-replicaSets-deployment/README.md

 * Our prefered IDE is [VS Code](https://code.visualstudio.com/) which is a free code editor that can be extended using free extensions.

 ### VS Code Extensions
-_vscode_ have a rich set extenstions that add many useful features.
+**VS Code** have a rich set extenstions that add many useful features.

 #### YAML
 * [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension enables syntax highlighting and validation of YAML files.
 * Since YAML is used many technologies other than Kubernates, we can to configure the YAML extension to **validate** and **auto-complete** YAML Kubernates schema:
 ```json
 {
     "yaml.schemas": {